 One of the most common problems we have with these conversions is that merged cells are split into separate cells.

-This means that if you had multiple columns merged together, they would appear as separate cells in your converted file.
+This means that if you had multiple columns merged, they would appear as separate cells in your converted file.
 The same goes for rows.
-If you have multiple cells merged together along a row, they will appear as separate cells.
+If you have multiple cells merged along a row, they will appear as separate cells.

 Solution: